Mathematics

 Students continue to develop their problem-solving skills, as well as meeting a variety of new concepts as they work towards their GCSE.

-We also offer students in the support groups opportunities to sit an entry-level qualifications throughout Years 10 and 11 to ensure that their hard-work is awarded with clear success.
+We also offer some students opportunities to sit entry-level exams throughout Years 10 and 11 to ensure that their hard work is awarded with clear success in real qualifications.

 Level 2 Certificate in Further Maths